 Common long-term illness can include:

 Stroke.
 Stroke happens when arteries taking blood from the heart to the brain are blocked.
-Helpers who like taking in food high in cholesterol or have stroke in the family history would be more susceptible to the illness.
+Helpers who like taking in food high in cholesterol or whose family history has the tendency would be more susceptible to the illness.
 Your helper would be bedridden for a long time and might be unfit to work afterwards.
-As the employer, you can pay for an insurance that has a fuller coverage that would give you assurance when your helper is hospitalised.
+As the employer, you can pay for a domestic helper insurance plan that has a fuller coverage that would give you assurance when your helper is hospitalised.
 You can also take your helper to medical check-up regularly.

 Breast cancer.
-You can ask your helper to self-examine whether she can feel lumps in her breasts regularly, but this is not reliable.
-Again, get an insurance plan with fuller coverage to protect you and your helper when accidents happen, and make sure to send her to female check-up regularly.
+You can ask your helper to regularly self-examine whether she can feel lumps in her breasts, though this is not reliable.
+Again, get an insurance plan with fuller coverage to protect you and your helper when accidents happen, and make sure to send her to female check-up on a regular basis.

 Other common injuries and illnesses for domestic workers in Hong Kong are:

-Getting bitten by dogs.
-Some employers just ask the helper to clean the wound and put a bandage over it when that happens, lest their dog will be taken away because of this or the employer will be punished.
-We do not advise employers to do this.
-If the bite is serious, if you or your helper are not first-aiders or medical professionals the wound will not be clean.
+Dog Bites.
+Some employers just ask the helper to clean the wound and put a bandage over it when that happens, lest their dog will be taken away as a consequence or that the employer will be punished.
+We do not advise employers to the same.
+If the bite is serious, if you or your helper are not first-aiders or medical professionals, the wound will not be absolutely clean.
 The dog might also carry other diseases.
 To prevent the wound from worsening, you need to bring the helper to a hospital for treatment.

 Dental problems.
 Some helpers are at the age of growing wisdom teeth when they come to Hong Kong.
-In a lot of cases, their gums get infected and some people might even need to undergo small surgeries to remove the wisdom teeth.
-A lot of insurance plans cover dental expenses.
+In a lot of cases, their gums get infected and some people might even need to undergo small surgeries to remove their wisdom teeth.
+A lot of domestic helper insurance cover dental expenses.

 Sick leaves and sickness allowance